 Heidi interspersed postsecondary education with international travel, including teaching English in both Nepal and Spain, and ultimately earned a BA in journalism as well as an MBA.
 Now, Heidi maintains this international perspective, alongside her curious son and Kiwi husband, by working from both the San Francisco Bay Area, USA and Wellington, New Zealand.

-Heidi’s professional experience includes leadership roles with Pearson Education, eBay Marketplaces, Dolby Labs and Active Interest Media.
+Heidi’s professional experience includes leadership roles spanning publishing, media and marketing with Pearson Education, eBay Marketplaces, Dolby Labs and Active Interest Media.

 In 2018, Heidi began work in earnest on what would be the organic next step in her pathway: launching Blue Dot Kids Press, a children’s book publishing house devoted to captivating stories and spectacular illustrations that build relationships to the natural world and our global community.